Hyperelliptic and trigonal modular curves in characteristic $p$: Introduction

 \begin{itemize} \item[A)] Given some family of modular curves $S$ and a positive integer $d$, can we determine all $X\in S$ and primes $p$ of good reduction for $X$ such that

 \item[B)] Given $S$ and $d$, can we also determine the $X$ and $p$ as above such that

 \end{itemize} \end{question}

-For $d=2$ both versions of the question are equivalent if $X(\Q) \neq \emptyset$ for all $X \in S$, since a curve with an $\F_p$ point is hyperelliptic over $\F_p$ if and only if it is hyperelliptic over $ \Fbar_p$.
+For $d=2$ both versions of the question are equivalent for all $X \in S$, since over a finite field $\F_p$ every conic has a point, hence $X$ is hyperelliptic over $\F_p$ if and only if it is hyperelliptic over $ \Fbar_p$.
 We answer these questions for $d=2$ and $3$ where $S$ is the set of all intermediate modular curves $X_\Delta(N)$.

 \begin{theorem} Let $N$ be a positive integer, $p$ a prime not dividing $N$, and $X_\Delta(N)$ an intermediate modular curve of level $N$.
 Then

 if and only if $N=37$, $\Delta=\langle 4 \rangle \leq (\Z/ N\Z)^\times$ and $p=2$. \end{theorem}